 As I document year after year, I am a bit obsessed with family holiday cards.
 (See the ones I actually sent out in 2011.)
 I love receiving them, so I feel obligated to send them.

 This isn’t an obligation I resent, actually.
 I look forward to selecting them and mailing them out.
-I realize MANY people dread it, and maybe resent the task, the expense, or the whole tradition.
+I realize MANY people dread it, and maybe dislike the task, the expense, or the whole tradition.
 I hear that.

 Not me.
 I love holiday cards!
 Now onto the trendy Christmas card ogling.